Northern Virginia Community College, Annandale: Founders Hall (CFH) Building

 This four-story building is the central building on campus.
 The first floor has space for physical education classes, as well as some ESL classrooms.
 The second floor has faculty offices, the office of the campus provost, the parking services office and an international student center.
 The third floor is the campus library.
 The fourth floor has offices, some computer labs, and tutoring centers.
 There is a tunnel connecting this building to the CE Building.

 Foodservice (CF) Building

 This two-story building has the campus cafeteria, as well as an arcade room that also has many vending machines and a microwave oven on the first floor, and student organization rooms and the faculty lounge on the second floor.

+In Early 2025, the CF building was closed to undergo renovations, The renovations will include 1 new additional classroom updated food service facilities along with refreshing student spaces.
+According to the solicitation the renovation should conclude in May 2026.